phargogh/raster/_episodes/02-gdal.md

 teaching: 30
 exercises: 15
 questions:
-- "What functionality does xarray offer?"
+- "What functionality does GDAL offer?"
-- "When should I use xarray?"
+- "What raster dataset formats are supported?"
+- "How do I interact with raster data within a python program?"
 objectives:
-- "selection and subsetting of array datasets using labeled indexing"
-- "grouping data and applying statistical functions across multiple dimensions"
-- "visualizing 1 and 2 dimensional slices of array data"
+- "Understand the basic components of a raster dataset"
+- "Read from and write to raster datasets"
+- "Perform numpy operations on a raster's values"
 keypoints:
-- xarray
+- "GDAL is useful for reading/writing/transforming raster datasets"
+- "Errors can be handled pythonically"
+- "Pixel values can be extracted to a numpy array"
 ---

 ### What is GDAL (Geospatial Data Abstraction Library)?